 Now you have the process for creating your brand position.
 This can be used for product positioning as well.
 In the next post, you'll learn how to leverage your brand positioning for key messaging that can be used in both marketing and sales.

-Learn more about brand positioning and messaging development by downloading our free ebook, "Smart Marketing for Engineers: Build Your Foundation."
+Learn more about brand positioning and messaging development by downloading our free ebook, "Smart Messaging for Engineers."